-I arrived at the session, late and flustered, after a disastrous and emotional start to a Monday (I’d lost my mobile and my purse, all before 09:30 am.
-It was also my son’s first day at school) – to not two, but three chairs.
+I arrived at the session, late and flustered, after a disastrous and emotional start to a Monday (I’d lost my mobile and my purse, all before 09:30 am.) – to not two, but three chairs.
 I asked if someone else was joining us?
 Betty told me one was for me, one was for her, and the other, for my imposter.
 I rolled my eyes.
 For fu…

 Just go along with it, Emma.

 Apparently, the purpose was to explore my imposter, – from a different viewpoint.
-One where the Coach uses an empty chair to position a “part of (my) self” (the imposter), separate to me.
-Betty told me it gives us the opportunity to explore without already thinking we ‘know’.
+One where the Coach uses an empty chair to position a “part of (my) self” (the imposter), separate from me.
+Betty told me it allows us to explore without already thinking we ‘know’.

 “To suspend your perceived ideas to explore how this part of you literally “shows up”.”
 She explained.

-I got over myself and started to apply myself to the process, because what did I have to lose?
+I got over myself and started to apply myself to the process because what else was there to do?

 That sub-personality then over-powers us.
 It affects how we perceive our reality, how we react to situations, how we feel about ourselves and even the decisions we make.